DataBiosphere/azul/README.md

 # 3. Deployment

 ## 3.1 One-time provisioning of shared cloud resources

-Most of the cloud resources used by a particular deployment (personal or shared) are provisioned automatically by `make deploy`.
-A handful of  resources must be created manually before invoking these Makefile targets for the first time in a particular AWS account.
+Most of the cloud resources used by a particular deployment (personal or main ones alike) are provisioned automatically by `make deploy`.
+A handful of resources must be created manually before invoking this Makefile target for the first time in a particular AWS account.
 This only needs to be done once per AWS account, before the first Azul deployment is created in that account.
 Additional deployments do not require this step.

+### 3.1.1 Versioned bucket for shared state

 Create an S3 bucket for shared Terraform and Chalice state.
-That bucket should have object versioning enabled and must not be publicly accessible since Terraform state may include secrets.
+The bucket must not be publicly accessible since Terraform state may include secrets.
 If your developers assume a role via Amazon STS, the bucket should reside in the same region as the Azul deployment.
 This is because temporary STS AssumeRole credentials are specific to a region and won't be recognized by an S3 region that's different from the one the temporary credentials were issued in.
 To account for the region specificity of the bucket, you may want to include the region name at then end of the bucket name.
 That way you can have consistent bucket names across regions.

-Next, create a lifecycle policy for the bucket.
-This rule governs the deletion of ephemeral object versions that are generated in large numbers by integration tests on personal and sandbox deployments.
-Name the rule `expire-tag`; enter `expires` for the Object tags Key and `true` for the Object tags Value; select the *Permanently delete previous versions of objects* checkbox, and enter *30* for *Number of days after objects become previous versions*.
-Then click *Create rule.*

-### 3.1.1 CloudTrail

-The CloudTrail resources for each of the AWS accounts hosting Azul deployments are provisioned through Terraform.
-The corresponding resource definitions reside in a separate *Terraform component*.

-A Terraform component is a set of related resources.
-It is our own bastardized form of Terraform's *module* concept, aimed at facilitating encapsulation and reuse.
-Each deployment has at least a main component and zero or more child components.
-The main component is identified by the empty string for a name;
-child components have a non-empty name.
-The `dev` component has a child component `dev.shared`.
-To deploy the main component of the `dev`deployment, one selects the `dev` deployment and runs `make apply` from `${project_root}/terraform` (or `make deploy` from the project root).
-To deploy the `shared` child component of the `dev` deployment, one selects `dev.shared` and runs `make apply` from `${project_root}/terraform/shared`.
-In other words, there is one generic set of resource definitions for a child component, but multiple concrete deployment directories.
+Modify the ``environment.py`` of a main deployment to be created in the AWS account owning the bucket(typically `dev` or `prod`) to set `AZUL_VERSIONED_BUCKET` to the name of the bucket.
+Or, inversely, name the bucket using the current value of that variable.

 ### 3.1.2 API Gateway logs